Shrey-Deshmukh/Recovery-Adapter/README.md

 # Motivation

+Companies keep copies of their data in different locations (primary site/secondary site) so that they can recover that data via disaster recovery if something breaks.
+Sometimes after a system failover, the storage state can end up in an inconsistent state.
+Fixing this normally requires you to run multiple commands in a very specific sequence and you can make things worse if you get that sequence wrong.
+I built a tool that understands the different states the storage system can be in and automatically perform the correct recovery steps.

 In enterprise storage environments, disaster recovery operations such as **failover, recovery, reprotect, and failback** typically require executing several CLI commands in a specific sequence.

 This can lead to: